The Chase (British game show): The Final Chase

-Filming
+Production

 Three episodes are filmed in a day, each one taking around an hour and a half to film.
 According to Walsh, "It runs like clockwork."
 The Final Chase can be stopped and re-started if Walsh stumbles on a question.
 He told the Radio Times, "If there is a slight misread, I am stopped immediately – bang – by the lawyers.
 We have the compliance lawyers in the studio all the time.
 What you have to do is go back to the start of the question, literally on videotape where my mouth opens – or where it's closed from the previous question – and the question is re-asked.
 It is stopped to the split second."

-Between March 2020 and late June 2020, production of the series was suspended due to the coronavirus pandemic; the series was already on a previously scheduled production hiatus at the time of the suspension.
+Between March 2020 and late June 2020, production of the series was suspended due to the COVID-19 pandemic; the series was already on a previously scheduled production hiatus at the time of the suspension.
 In an interview with The Sun's TV Mag, Walsh said that the show was "at least 100 episodes behind schedule" due to lockdown; during the production hiatus, repeats were shown in the programme's regular timeslot.